Ghostbusters: Sanctum of Slime

 If the texture for the Firehouse's interior looks familiar, it's because it's modeled after the one in Ghostbusters: The Video Game, right down to the children's artwork on the wall.

 Text for a scrapped enemy gallery is present in unistrings.wbr at 0x7B1DA:

 EL BESTIARIO DEL INFRAMUNDO KREATUREN DER UNTERWELT IL BESTIARIO DI NETHERWORLD LE BESTIAIRE DU NETHERWORLD THE NETHERWORLD BESTIARY

 The above is the only text that remains of this feature.
-However, 16 images for the Bestiary exist in the game files.
+However, 16 images for the Bestiary exist in the game's files.
 Most are unused except for the third image (Slimer), which is used in the in-game instruction manual.

-These are found under data_common\art\gui\controls\pc.
+Present in data_common\art\gui\controls\pc.
 These are placeholder graphics for keys on a keyboard; a fully polished set is used instead.
 There are also folders containing graphics with PS3 and Xbox 360 buttons, but those are used in their respective platforms (and Windows, if you're using a 360 Pad).

 Early Control/Powerup Elements